fortify/fcli/README.md

 ## Introduction

+Build secure software fast with [Fortify](https://www.microfocus.com/en-us/solutions/application-security).
+Fortify offers end-to-end application security solutions with the flexibility of testing on-premises and on-demand to scale and cover the entire software development lifecycle.
+With Fortify, find security issues early and fix at the speed of DevOps.

 The Fortify Command Line Interface (fcli) is a command line tool that aims to be a single binary executable that allows you to interact with multiple Fortify products.
 Currently, the fcli utility can be used to interact with various Fortify products, like Fortify on Demand (FoD), Software Security Center (SSC), ScanCentral SAST and ScanCentral DAST.

-If you're new to Fortify, you can build secure software fast with [Fortify](https://www.microfocus.com/en-us/solutions/application-security).
-Fortify offers end-to-end application security solutions with the flexibility of testing on-premises and on-demand to scale and cover the entire software development lifecycle.
-With Fortify, find security issues early and fix at the speed of DevOps.

 ### Related Links